ginger-tek/routy/README.md

 # routy
-A simple but robust PHP router for fast application and REST API development, with dynamic routing, nested routes, and middleware support.
+A simple but robust PHP router for fast application and REST API development, with dynamic routing, nested routes, middleware support, and more!

 # Getting Started
 ## Composer